 Authority's preferred alternative at the time of the RDEIR/SDEIS.
-The Reservoir Operations Plan is a living document and at this stage is for illustrative purposes.
-Future versions of the plan will be modified as needed based on the final alternative selected and on the requirements established by the permitting and water rights processes for the Project.
+Future versions of the Reservoir Operations Plan will be modified as needed based on the final alternative selected and permitting and water rights requirements established as the Project continues to progress.
 A complete Reservoir Operations Plan would be prepared at least 1 year prior to Project operations being initiated.